dotnet/aspire/src/Components/Aspire.Azure.Messaging.EventHubs/README.md

 ### Use a connection string

-When using a connection string from the `ConnectionStrings` configuration section, provide the name of the connection string when calling `builder.AddAzureEventHubProducerClient()`.
+When using a connection string from the `ConnectionStrings` configuration section, provide the name of the connection string when calling `builder.AddAzureEventHubProducerClient()` and other supported Event Hubs clients.
 In this example, the connection string does not include the `EntityPath` property, so the `EventHubName` property must be set in the settings callback:

 ```csharp
 builder.AddAzureEventHubProducerClient("eventHubsConnectionName",